phantomics/seed/README.md

 ### Starting Seed automatically

-From now on, if you'd like to automatically start Seed whenever you run SBCL, you can open your .sbclrc file (usually located at ~/.sbclrc) and add the lines:
+From now on, if you'd like to automatically start Seed whenever you run SBCL, you can edit your .sbclrc file (usually located at ~/.sbclrc) and add the lines:

 ```
 (asdf:load-system 'seed)